 How to Apply

 External candidates are required to register with the school by completing the registration form and paying the school’s registration fee of £100 (if not already done so).
 All bursary applicants must complete the Harpur Trust’s bursary assessment form and return it no later than 1 December in the year prior to entry.
 The Harpur Trust bursary assessment form is available from the school on request.

 Timescale for Bursary applications

 The application deadline for boys wishing to apply for a Bursary is 1 December in the year prior to entry.
 For boys wishing to join the school in September 2018 this will be Friday 1 December 2017.

 Candidates will also need to be available to sit the relevant school assessments in January 2018.

 No awards for 2018/2019 can be made on applications received outside this time frame.
-Decisions on bursaries are made during the Spring term.
-All families who apply for a bursary are notified by letter, sent by 1st class post, on Wednesday 7 February 2018.
+Decisions on bursaries are made during the spring term.
+All families who apply for a bursary are notified by letter, sent by first class post, on Wednesday 7 February 2018.